Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 Who owns what?

-- each partner’s contribution to and interest in the capital of the partnership.
+- Be clear about what assets belong to the business: land/kit/entitlements/intellectual property and each partner’s contribution to and interest in the capital of the partnership

 How can the partnership be brought to an end?

-- Decide grounds on which partnership can be brought to an end, and whether it can continue on death, bankruptcy, incapacity or retirement of a partner (and agree mechanism).
+- Decide grounds on which partnership can be brought to an end, and whether it can continue on death, bankruptcy, incapacity or retirement of a partner (and agree on the mechanism)

 What happens when the partnership ends or someone leaves?

-- Be precise about how an outgoing/deceased partners’ shares (and particular assets) are to be valued on partial or general dissolution (see case of Harvey v Drake EWCAm Civ.
-838).
+- Be precise about how an outgoing/deceased partner’s shares (and particular assets) are to be valued on partial or general dissolution (see the case of Harvey v Drake EWCAm Civ.
+838)

-- Spell out the mechanism by which continuing partner(s) can buy out the share of a deceased/ outgoing partner; specify notices to be served, timescales, payment periods, interest payable.
+- Spell out the mechanism by which continuing partner(s) can buy out the share of a deceased/ outgoing partner; specify notices to be served, timescales, payment periods, and interest payable

 What is required of the partners?